-The secondary education program prepares students to become educated and competent high school teachers.
-The curriculum emphasizes a solid education, early and continuous field experiences, and professional knowledge related to providing effective teaching and learning for the adolescent.
+Massachusetts College of Liberal Arts requires a major in Education for students seeking Secondary license.
+The secondary education curriculum prepares students to become educated and competent secondary school teachers.
+The curriculum emphasizes a well rounded education, early and continuous field experiences, and the study of research and knowledge related to effective teaching and learning.